 Daily life unfolds via the glow of the screen.
-As the auto-fictive turn merges with the ascendence of an attention economy we are all tasked with narrating our lives in real-time.
-Experience becomes content, subjectivity our cultural and social capital.
+As the auto-fictive turn merges with the ascendance of an attention economy we are all tasked with narrating our lives in real-time.
+Experience becomes content, subjectivity, our cultural and social capital.
 What impact does this have on artists' moving image practices?
 What new vernaculars emerge from the primacy of the screen, and how do new forms of distribution shape different encounters with video?
-In this course we will consider how video's proliferation in everyday life imbues the medium with a particular urgency, and seek to find euphoric new ways of making accordingly.
-We will consider the use of autobiography and performance in moving image, looking here to the legacies of queer and feminist filmmaking practices.
-This is a hands-on, participatory course spanning somatic exercises, costume making and experimentation with sound in addition to the video assignments.
-Individual enquiry will be paired with explorations of radical modes of collaboration, allowing us to challenge traditional notions of authorship.
-We will look at contemporary artists working with moving image and contextualise these works within existing legacies of experimental filmmaking.
-We will also draw on a wide range of other sources including cultural theory, poetry, fiction, music videos and Hollywood cinema in our bid to give form to what it feels like to live now.
-The focus of this course will not be on technical instruction, but rather on providing students with the conceptual and aesthetic tools with which to develop their own artistic language, and to bring their own works from idea to realisation.
+In this course we will consider how video's proliferation in everyday life imbues the medium with a particular urgency, and seek accordingly to find euphoric new ways of making.
+We will consider the use of autobiography and performance in the moving image, looking here to the legacies of queer and feminist filmmaking practices.
+This is a hands-on, participatory course with weekly filmmaking assignments.
+Individual enquiry will be paired with radical modes of collaboration, allowing us to challenge traditional notions of authorship.
+We will look at contemporary artists working with the moving image and contextualize these works within existing legacies of experimental filmmaking.
+We will also draw on a wide range of other sources including cultural theory, poetry, music videos and Hollywood cinema in our bid to give form to what it feels like to live now.
+The focus of this course will not be on technical instruction, but rather on providing students with the conceptual and aesthetic tools with which to develop their own artistic language, and to bring their own works from idea to realization.